bacionejs/byte-armada/README.md

 - Player vs. Computer
 - Player vs. Player

-For PvP, just long-press the intro screen and scan each other's phone.
-Only supported on Android Chrome and both players must be on the same wifi.
+For PvP, just long-press the intro screen and scan each other's phone, but only supported on Android Chrome and both players must be on the same wifi.

 ---